All Episodes

 Now, there is some news today that is actually pretty fascinating and interesting to watch.

-Uh, Senate Republicans washing an examiner reporting, they're gonna make one last push to actually repeal Obamacare before the deadline for a vote under the rules of reconciliation, which expires on September 30th.
+Senate Republicans, Washington Examiner, reporting they're going to make one last push to actually repeal Obamacare before the deadline for a vote under the rules of reconciliation, which expires on September 30th.

-Last time I checked, it's only September twelfth.
+Last time I checked, it's only September 12th.

-But anyway, four Senate Republicans are introducing this legislation on Wednesday that would provide the Senate with a la last-ditched opportunity to repeal replace Obamacare.
+But anyway, four Senate Republicans are introducing this legislation on Wednesday that would provide the Senate with a last-ditch opportunity to repeal, replace Obamacare.

 The rest of us would rather have free market competition, health savings accounts, and cooperatives.

-Now, on the surface, as a conservative, I like anything taken out of Washington and sent back to the states, but the devil is always in the details here to help sort it out for us, our good friends of the program.
+Now, on the surface, as a conservative, I like anything taken out of Washington and sent back to the states, but the devil is always in the details here to help sort it out for us are good friends of the program.

-Frankly, the only people I trust in Washington right now are the Freedom Caucus members, Dave Bratt of Virginia and the chairman of the caucus, Mark Meadows in North Carolina.
+Frankly, the only people I trust in Washington right now are the Freedom Caucus members, Dave Brad of Virginia, and the chairman of the caucus, Mark Meadows of North Carolina.

 You know, we've got 14 working weeks left in the legislative session.